21 Winter Decor Accessory Ideas for a Cozy Home

 I have several white candles that I can use as winter decor accessories.
 This year I bought a few more for Christmas, but they will be perfect for winter decor accessories.
 I love the combination of winter white candles with wood candlesticks.
 It’s such an earthy, natural look.

-White candles provide the focal point and warmth of this winter table display.
+#11 – White candles serve as the focal point and source of warmth in this winter table display.
 I love how Holly from In the Fun Lane used boards to make a rustic base for this beautiful centerpiece.

 Baskets and Greenery